steveblue/ngc-watcher-error/README.md

 # ngc relative path watcher error

-The app is alredy built in the `build` folder.
+The app is already built in the `build` folder.
 All that is needed is to install dependencies and call ngc to reproduce.

 Steps to reproduce: